yrutschle/sslh/doc/podman.md

       # ... (make sure to mount config as you like)
     command: --transparent -F/etc/sslh/sslh.cfg # parameter --transparent here is needed to trigger configure_iptables in init script
    state: started
-   # never add a network here, otherwise setup will not work.
-Adding a network disconnects sslh container from pod's shared localhost
+   # ⚠️ Important: Never add a `network:` here, otherwise this setup will NOT work.
+   # Adding a network disconnects the sslh container from the pod's shared localhost.

 - name: "Create the caddy container" containers.podman.podman_container: